mohd2sh/CleanArchitecture-DDD-CQRS/docs/architectural-decisions/ADR-001-cross-aggregate-coordination.md

 ### Why This Matters

-Eric Evans defines aggregates as *"a cluster of associated objects that we treat as a unit for the purpose of data changes"* (Domain-Driven Design, Chapter 6).
-The fundamental rule:
+Eric Evans defines aggregates as *“a cluster of associated objects that we treat as a unit for the purpose of data changes”*
+(*Domain-Driven Design*).

+He explains that an aggregate must maintain its own invariants independently —
-> **"One aggregate should not depend on the state of another aggregate to maintain its invariants."**
+**one aggregate should not depend on the state of another to remain consistent.**

-> — Eric Evans, Domain-Driven Design (2003)
+This principle ensures each aggregate forms a clear consistency boundary and can evolve or persist independently without requiring coordination with others.

 Vaughn Vernon reinforces this in Implementing Domain-Driven Design:

-> **"Aggregates should be designed small.
-When multiple aggregates are needed for a single command, use a Domain Service or Application Service."**
+> **Vaughn Vernon (paraphrased): Aggregates should be kept small.
+When a business operation requires coordination across multiple aggregates, handle it through a Domain Service or an Application Service.**
-> — Vaughn Vernon, IDDD, Chapter 10

 The question becomes: **Which coordination pattern best maintains these principles while remaining pragmatic?**